kelton117/Project-One/readme.md

 <img src="/images/Project1SS.png" style=" width:100px ; height:100px " />

 ## Getting Started
+[Click here](https://movieproject1.netlify.app/) to find info on any movie you can think of!

 ## Future Enhancements
 In the future I would like to implement a feature that when activated would play a famous quote from the movie and also add a button in to play the theme song for the movie.
 I would also like to replace the background image from being the poster to playing the trailer or highlights from the movie.